AustinT/mol_ga/README.md

 - ⚙️ Minimal dependencies.
 Should be compatible with nearly all python environments.
 - ⛓️ Supports parallel mutation/crossover with `joblib`.
 - 🎓 Smart caching of objective function (avoids duplicate calls).
+- ⏯️ Stateless: can interleave GA steps with other control logic without side effects

 ## Installation